ethereum-optimism/optimism/rollup-node.md

 > **TODO** Must enunciate error cases more precisely, as well as state what
 > should be impossible and should cause the node to stop deriving the L2 chain.

-## Block Gossip

-Another responsability of the rollup node is to transmit the L2 blocks it derives from the L1 chain to other L2 nodes via a process called *[block gossip]*.

-This is specified in the [Block Gossip Specification][gossip-spec].